 Why is holistic care a priority for people living with a rare disease?

 Today, the 30 million Europeans living with a rare disease and their family members remain a marginalised and largely invisible population, with little information about their diseases and their rights, few treatments, and a high level of psychological, social and economic vulnerability.

-While care pathways remain very complex and fragmented across European countries, the consequences of living with a rare disease reach far beyond health issues, affecting the well-being, socio-economic, family, education, employment and other social inclusion spheres, all of these challenges having been further exacerbated by the COVID-19 pandemic.
+While care pathways remain very complex and fragmented across European countries, the consequences of living with a rare disease reach far beyond health issues, affecting the well-being, socio-economic, family, education, employment and other social inclusion spheres.
+All of these challenges have been further exacerbated by the COVID-19 pandemic.